Dog Care Tips for Summer

-Paw wax can be applied to your dog’s paw pads to prevent them from drying and cracking in the summertime.
+If your dog has dry paws in the summer, apply a moisturizing dog paw balm to the bottom of their paw pads to help prevent cracking.
 This product can also keep your dog’s feet protected from hot sand on the beach and jagged rocks on hikes.
 If your dog overheats, wiping their paw pads with a cold, damp cloth will also help cool them down.

 Fleas and Ticks

 Fleas and ticks thrive in the summertime, so you should be hyper vigilant of these parasites grabbing onto your furry friend.
 Check for ticks after going for walks in wooded or grassy areas, especially around your dog’s head and ears.
 It’s important to remove ticks from your dog as soon as possible because they can transmit disease and embed into the skin within hours.

 You will want to be on the lookout for symptoms of fleas on your pup all throughout the summer.
 Although fleas often cause itching, some dogs may not scratch at all, so you should check for them after a day outside.
 Use a flea comb with extra-fine teeth to help find and remove any fleas, ticks, or eggs from your dog’s fur manually.

 Brushing and Bathing